young adult african american heterosexual couple taking a rest on the floor smiling while surrounded by moving boxes

 Ideally, the person who owned the home before you left a stack of appliance manuals behind.
 If not, you can find digital copies of most manuals online.

-Ready for a home of your own?
+Ready to find a home of your own?

 Read On